See also shoulder

 typically causes a pain at the top lateral side of

 head.
-It is similar to but sideways compared to that produced by SCM, but shifted slightly to the side.
+It is similar to that produced by SCM, but shifted slightly to the side.

 - Splenius Cervicis > Neck pain, eye pain, and blurred

 vision.
-Splenius cervicis (above, left) is strained in all
+Splenius cervicis (above, left) is strained in the same ways as splenius

-capitis (above, right) but the results are even more brutal.
+capitis (above, right) but the results are even more painful.
 A trigger point

 high in the neck portion of the muscle sends pain through